-The construction of the cervical spine is somewhat different from that of other areas of the spine.
+The construction of the cervical spine is somewhat different from other areas of the spine.
 For example, cervical vertebrae have an extra opening where the blood supply for the brain runs and vertebrae C1 and C2 (better known as atlas and axis) have a different construction because they have a different function than the rest.
 Namely, they are largely responsible for carrying the head.
-These vertebrae also have the greatest ability to turn compared to the rest of the cervical vertebrae.
+Also, relative to each other, these vertebrae have the greatest ability to rotate(turn) compared to the rest of the cervical vertebrae.

 Nerves exit from all levels of the cervical spine.
-Each of these levels has its own supply area to which specific areas of the skin and muscles are linked.
-Sometimes it happens that one of these exiting nerves (the nerve root) is put under pressure and complaints arise.
+Each of these levels has its own supply area to which specific areas of the skin and muscles are connected.
+Sometimes it happens that pressure is put on one of these exiting nerves (on the nerve root), causing symptoms.

 - sharp/shooting pain through the arm

-- tingling and/or a numb or dull sensation
+- tingling and/or a numb or dull feeling

 - reduction or increase in pain with certain postures/movements